 Forming a New Group

 - Organize: Student Organizations are a vital and integral part of Student Life at Georgetown Law.
 There are a wide variety of student organizations that actively produce activities and events for the students and the community at Georgetown Law.
-New student organizations can be considered for official recognition and funding from the Student Bar Association by following the steps outlined for new student groups on this webpage.
+New student organizations can be considered for official recognition and funding from the Student Bar Association by completing the following the steps :

-- Reactivate: The process to reactivate or start a new student organization is simple.
-First, talk to the Coordinator of Student Organizations in the Office of Student Life.
+Reactivate: The process to reactivate a student organization is simple.
+First, talk to the Coordinator of Student Organizations, in the Office of Student Life.
 Then, plan an information meeting to gauge student interest in the group.
-Next, submit the new Student Organization application and proposed organization constitution for approval.
-The Student Life Committee made up of students, faculty and staff evaluates the application and notifies the applicant whether the group has been approved as a student organization and if they are eligible for funding.
+Next, submit the Register New Organization application and proposed constitution for approval.
+The Student Life Committee will evaluate the application and notify the applicant whether the group has been approved as a student organization and if they are eligible for funding.

 Planning an Event for your Group